isa-ulisboa/greends-fads-exercises/fads_ex_05_markdown.md

 This is a learning/reading exercise, with several tasks.
 You should repeat all the examples given in your system, and check that you obtain equivalent results.

 > An exercise submission via Moodle is required once completed.
-The deadline for submissions is **15th October 2024**.
+The deadline for submissions is **7th November 2025**.

 ## Conventions of this document